acbsp/bonafide.guru/en/contents.rst

 Sri Isopanishad (mantra 12, commentary)

-In this commentary Srila Prabhupada strongly convicts the pseudo-religious man, preaching impersonalizm and worship of demigods.
+In this commentary |SP| strongly convicts the pseudo-religious man, preaching impersonalizm and worship of demigods.
-Hereinafter, in the commentary Srila Prabhupada describes their *qualities*, *actions* and the *consequences*.
+Hereinafter, in the commentary |SP| describes their *qualities*, *actions* and the *consequences*.
 Even though our unauthorized gurus preach Krishna Consciousness but their *qualities* and *actions* perfectly correspond to this description.
 They are also